The Accountancy Licensing Library

 Practice Privilege / Mobility / Interstate Practice

-• Applicant must be at least eighteen (18) years of age.
+• Has attained eighteen (18) years of age;

-• Applicant must possess a history of competence, trustworthiness, and fair dealing.
+• Possesses a history of competence, trustworthiness, and fair dealing;

-• Applicant's work in Hawaii must be incidental to the Applicant's practice in such other state or country and the Applicant must desire to practice public accounting in Hawaii on a temporary basis.
+• Incidental to the person's practice in such other state or country, desires to practice public accountancy in Hawaii on a temporary basis.

-Please Note: TPTPs are only valid for ninety (90) days.
-A new application must be filed for each ninety-day (90-day) period.
+• TPTPs are only valid for ninety (90) days.
+A new application must be filed for each ninety (90)-day period.

-Out-of-state CPAs coming in to Hawaii for a temporary engagement must also obtain a Firm Permit to Practice (FPTP), as provided in Haw.
-Admin.
-Rules § 16-71-24, because the firm of which the CPA is a part will be engaging in the practice of public accounting in Hawaii.
-Furthermore, one (1) of the requirements for a FPTP is that the out-of-state firm has at least one (1) Hawaii-licensed CPA/PA with a Hawaii permit to practice (not a Hawaii TPTP).
+Out-of-state CPAs coming in to Hawaii for a temporary engagement must also obtain a Firm Permit to Practice (FPTP) because the firm that the CPA is part of will be engaging in the practice of public accounting in Hawaii.
+Furthermore, the out-of-state firm must have at least one (1) Hawaii-licensed CPA/PA with a Hawaii permit to practice (not a Hawaii TPTP).

-• In the situation with an out-of-state CPA who must obtain a TPTP, the firm that must obtain a FPTP may base that FPTP on another principal who is already licensed and permitted in the State of Hawaii.
+• In the situation of an out-of-state CPA who must obtain a TPTP, the firm that must obtain a FPTP may base that FPTP on another principal (i.e., sole proprietor, partners in a partnership, shareholders of a professional accounting corporation, or members of a limited liability company) who is already licensed and permitted in Hawaii.

 Click Practice Privilege in the menu bar at the top of this page for additional information.